sedaro/safe/README.md

 1. Autonomy modes offering various levels of intelligence and risk posture interface to core flight software using a built in native C2 interface to consume current system state from telemetry and issue commands to their host vehicle.
 2. A Router sets the active autonomy mode based on telemetry so that developers and mission planners can design an array of modes that incorporate various autonomy approaches for each mission phase, potential state of the vehicle, and potential state of its operating environment.
-3. Utility libraries and turnkey support for the integration of EDS’s created in the Sedaro Platform enable streamlined development of SAFE autonomy modes.
+3. Batteries-included developer libraries for multi-simulation, multi-parameter optimization and risk analysis, in addition to turnkey support for the integration of EDS’s, enables streamlined development of SAFE autonomy modes.